geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 We're not getting anything.

 ##### **Geohot** [[00:01:13](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=73)]
-Something I'm really concerned about in general is you never want to...
-You see so many people...
+Something I'm really concerned about in general is you never want to..
+You see so many people..
 This is how I feel about using React and Kubernetes.
 If you use these things, you become Meta or Google.
 The app's a [Trojan horse](https://en.wikipedia.org/wiki/Trojan_Horse).
 And this sort of mentality is a Trojan horse too.